Mohamed-Eid/t/README.md

 # t

-A simple and efficient task runner for Go projects, similar to Make but with YAML configuration.
+A simple and efficient task runner for your projects, similar to Make but with YAML configuration.

 ## 🚀 Installation